01-edu/public/subjects/DPxAI/play-with-variables/README.md

 ### Context

-If things get a little hectic at times, take the time to get closer to your peers so that you can think, share and move forward together.
+Remember that if things get a little hectic at times, take the time to get closer to your peers so that you can think, share and move forward together.

 > Keep Going!